American Foulbrood Disease

 What AFB Looks Like in the Hive

 Most brood that die as a result of AFB are in the late larval or capped brood stage of development.
-Death often occurs after the cell is capped and the larva has spun the pupal cocoon.
+Death often occurs after the cell is capped and the larva has spun its pupal cocoon.

-The previously white healthy honey bee larva changes from white to caramel to very dark brown.
-If death occurs in the pupal stage, you may see the tongue protruding from the dead larva-but do not rely on this for a diagnosis.
+If death occurs in the pupal stage, you may notice the tongue protruding from the dead bee.
+However, itat is not always present and should not be relied on for a diagnosis of American Foulbrood.

-The decaying larva will continue to dry out and become a brown scale that is very difficult to remove from the honeycomb cell.
+The decaying larva will continue to dry out and become a brown scale that is very difficult to remove from the cell.

-How American Foulbrood is Spread
+How American Foulbrood Spreads

 Germination and rapid multiplication continue in the gut of the bee larvae.
 Death usually results about the time the cell is capped.